Jogi (2005 film): Release and reception

 Jogi was released on 19 August 2005 in 172 cinemas across Karnataka in 72 prints.
 It was released in 81 prints later, then a record in Kannada cinema, beaten later by Mungaru Male.

 Jogi generated tremendous hype, partly due to Shivrajkumar's peculiar hairdo, the music, and the success of director Prem's previous ventures (Kariya and Excuse Me).
 Nowrunning.com praised the film for its authentic portrayal of the underworld and praised Shivrajkumar and Arundhati Nag's acting.
 Rediff.com felt that the movie justified its hype, but could have been trimmed further.
-Jogi was remade in Tamil as Parattai Engira Azhagu Sundaram, starring Dhanush and Meera Jasmin, and in Telugu as Yogi, starring Prabhas and Nayanthara.
+Indiainfo wrote "Backed with fabulous music by Gurukiran and some wonderful picturisation of songs, Jogi gives exactly what the masses wants - complete entertainment!
+The songs 'Ello Jogappa Ninna Aramane', 'Hodi Maga' and 'Bin Laden' were popular even before the release of the film.
+However, the film lags behind in screenplay.
+Dialogues are commendable.
+The film has a very 'realistic' feel to it as the director uses the local Kannada language and also unfolds the various aspects of rowdism.
+Cinematography by Seenu is another plus point.
+Overall, a movie you wouldn't mind shelling off some money".

 The film was a commercial success.
 It collected ₹3 crore in one month from release.
 In January 2006, Business Standard reported that the film was expected to collect a lifetime gross of ₹14 crore.
 A July 2006 report by The Hindu quoting Chitraloka.com said, according to another estimate, it collected ₹30 crore.

+Remakes and sequels

+Jogi was remade in Tamil as Parattai Engira Azhagu Sundaram, and in Telugu (with Malayalam dub) as Yogi.

 After Jogi's huge success, Prem announced a sequel under his home banner Prem Pictures in 2010.
 The sequel, Jogayya, was released in 2011.